-DIY Healthcare: Natural Medicine for Arthritis, Cancer, Diabetes, and MoreDr.
+DIY Healthcare: Top 6 Natural Remedies for Arthritis, Cancer, Diabetes, and MoreDr.
 Zoltan P. Rona, MD, M.Sc.
-February 16, 2020
+March 3, 2021

 Thanks to the fear created by the pandemic, fewer and fewer people are visiting doctors’ offices.
 In fact, many doctors have closed their offices for months on end and are only doing virtual consultations – if any at all.
 Visits to walk-in clinics and emergency rooms are also at an all-time low due to public fear of contracting the virus in these settings.

 Getting your health issues treated in hospitals and doctors’ offices these days can be difficult if not downright hazardous.
 Between the overworked staff and the plethora of germs flying about, it’s no wonder that the public is turning to self-care in droves.
 So what can you do safely and effectively on your own if the medical system is not easily available?

 Here are the top six sets of natural remedies and strategies that I believe can be used at home to alleviate the six most common health problems.

 There are many forms of arthritis, but the type that most people acquire with age is the wear-and-tear type called osteoarthritis.
 X-rays and clinical presentation are the ways in which this form is diagnosed.

 As with any chronic condition, optimizing the diet is a large part of treatment success.
 Food intolerances, individual likes, dislikes, religious beliefs, toxins, and deficiencies all have to be considered.

 For example, fluoride sensitivity or toxicity can make arthritic symptoms worse and can even be the cause of joint problems.
 A few months ago, I published an article on arthritis in Vitality, so for greater detail see https://vitalitymagazine.com/article/treating-arthritis-naturally/